Skip to main content

 If things are bad at home

-You might get support to sort out problems.
 Your council's social services could help you find a mediator.
-This is an independent person who helps you and your family work out problems.
+This is an independent person who helps you and your family work problems out.

-Find out more about social services' help from Childline.
+Find out more from Childline.

 If your parents say you can stay

-Social services could say this means you have a suitable place to live and do not need their help with housing.
-You could ask for help with mediation.
+Social services could say this means you have a suitable place to live and do not need their help.

 Money help if you have to leave